ECE411-Practicum-Group11/ECE411-PracticumProject-G11/README.md

 4) type the following commands.

 ```
-git clone [the http git link you copied, yoy can use SHIFT + INSERT for this]
+git clone [the http git link you copied, you can use SHIFT + INSERT for this]
 ```
 Now you have a local repository for this project.